Finiteness properties and Relatively Hyperbolic Groups: Preliminaries

 \subsection{Relative Hyperbolicity}

-\begin{definition}{(Coned-off Cayley Graph) }\normalfont Let $G$ be a finitely generated group and $\{K_1,K_2,\cdots, K_n\}$ be a collection of finitely generated subgroups of $G$.
-Let $\Gamma$ be the Cayley graph of $G$ with respect to some generating set.
-Let $\hat{\Gamma}$ be the graph constructed from $\Gamma$ by adding an edge between any two vertices that lie in the same coset of some $K_i$. \end{definition} \begin{definition}{(weakly relatively hyperbolic) }\normalfont A group $G$ is said to be weakly relatively hyperbolic with respect to a collection of subgroups $\{K_1,K_2,\dots K_n\}$ if the Coned-off Cayley graph $\hat{\Gamma}(G,S)$ is hyperbolic. \end{definition} \begin{definition}{(Relative Geodesics, relative quasi-geodesics) }\normalfont Let $c:[0,l]\rightarrow \Gamma(G,S)$ be a path in the Cayley graph of $G$ and let $\hat{c}$ be it's image in the coned-off graph. $\hat{c}$ might contain loops of length 1.
-Let $\hat{c}'$ be the path formed after removing all loops and re-parameterized by arc-length. $c$ is said to be a relative geodesic if $\hat{c}' $ is a geodesic.$c$ is called a $T$-relative quasi-geodesic if $\hat{c}'$ is a $T$-quasi-geodesic i.e.,
+We recall standard notions from the theory of relatively hyperbolic groups.
+The interested reader can refer to \cite{farb1998relatively}, \cite{bowditch2012relatively}, \cite{osin2006relatively}. \begin{definition} Let $G$ be a finitely generated group and $H$ be a subgroup of $G$.
+Let $S$ be some finite generating set of $G$.
+Let $\Gamma(G,S)$ denote the Cayley graph of $G$ with respect to $S$.
+If we assign each edge to have unit length then $\Gamma(G,S)$ is a metric space equipped with the path metric.
+We form a new graph $\hat{\Gamma}(G,S,H)$ as follows: Start with the Cayley graph $\Gamma(G,S)$ and for each coset $gH$ of $H$ add a vertex $v(gH)$, and add an edge of length $\frac{1}{2}$ between $v(gH)$ and each element $gh$ of $gH$.
+This new graph is called the \emph{coned-off Cayley graph} of the pair $(G,H)$ with respect to the generating set $S$. $\hat{\Gamma}(G,S,H)$ is equipped with the path metric which we denote by $\hat{d}$. \end{definition} \begin{definition}A group $G$ is said to be \emph{weakly relatively hyperbolic} with respect to a subgroup $H$ if the coned-off Cayley graph $\hat{\Gamma}(G,S,H)$ is Gromov hyperbolic. \end{definition} \begin{definition} Let $G$ be a group and $H$ be a subgroup.
+Let $c:[0,l]\rightarrow \Gamma(G,S)$ be a path in the Cayley graph of $G$.
+Its image $\hat{c}$ in the coned-off graph $\hat{\Gamma}(G,S,H)$ is constructed by replacing every maximal subpath $c|_{[a,b]}$ all of whose vertices lie in a same coset $gH$ by a path of length $1$ from $c(a)$ to $c(b)$ passing through the cone point $v(gH)$.
+Let $l'$ denote the length of $\hat{c}$. $c$ is said to be a \emph{relative geodesic} if $\hat{c} $ is a geodesic in $\hat{\Gamma}(G,S,H)$.
+The length of $\hat{c}$ is said to be the \emph{relative length} of $c$.
+Let $T>1$.
+The path $c$ is called a $T$-relative quasi-geodesic if $\hat{c}$ is a $T$-quasi-geodesic i.e.,